medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 In cases of a previously sent CareCommunications, MedComMessagingProvenance references the metadata of the latest message which makes it possible to create a historic overview of the admission.

 #### Timestamps
 A CareCommunication includes several timestamps.
-These timestamps are present in the profiles MedComCareCommunication, MedComCareCommunicationMessage and MedComMessagingProvenance and have different purposes:
+These timestamps are present in the profiles [MedComCareCommunication](http://medcomfhir.dk/fhir/carecommunication/StructureDefinition/medcom-careCommunication-communication), [MedComCareCommunicationMessage](http://medcomfhir.dk/fhir/carecommunication/StructureDefinition/medcom-careCommunication-message), and [MedComMessagingProvenance](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html) and have different purposes:
 * Communication.payload.extension:date represents real world event, where the user presses "send" to send the CareCommunication.
 Each message segment, both string and attachment, will be registered with a date and time for this event.
 * Bundle.timestamp represents the time bundle is generated.
-* Provenance.occuredDateTime[x] represents the time the HospitalNotification is sent, in a human-readable time
+* Provenance.occuredDateTime[x] represents the time the CareCommunication is sent, in a human-readable time
-* Provenance.recorded represents the time the HospitalNotification is sent, in a machine-readable time
+* Provenance.recorded represents the time the CareCommunication is sent, in a machine-readable time

 It is assumed that in most cases, the above mentioned timestamps will be equal, as the events happpens instantly after eachother.
 However, there might be systems where the sending is delayed compared to the real world-event and bundle generation, hence will the Provenance timestamps differentiate from the Communication and Bundle timestamp.

-It is optional to include the timestamp Communication.payload:attachment.content[x]:contentAttachment.creation which represents the date and time the attachment was created.
+It is optional to include the timestamp: Communication.payload:attachment.content[x]:contentAttachment.creation, which represents the date and time the attachment was created.
 [Click here for more information about this timestamp.](./StructureDefinition-medcom-careCommunication-communication.html#attachments)

 #### IDs